johnthethird/rails-settings-cached/README.md

 to hard code into your rails app.
 You can store any kind of object.
 Strings, numbers, arrays, or any object.
 Ported to Rails 3!

+Added ability for Object-specific keys to override global keys.

 ## Status

 [![CI Status](https://secure.travis-ci.org/huacnlee/rails-settings-cached.png)](http://travis-ci.org/huacnlee/rails-settings-cached)